hurc305/mapping_dubois/odyssey_tutorial.md

 Where possible, I have noted the modifications to make it obvious where the files depart from those provided by CartoDB.

 # Git the Files on Your Machine
- 1. in the HURC305 GitHub page, the mapping
+ 1. in the HURC305 GitHub page, the mapping template is broken

 ##links